-С is the Cable Designation.
+C is the Cable Designation.
 For power cables, the letter C is utilized.
-For busway, BUS is utilized. Р is the Process Area, which is based on Section 2.3.
+For busway, BUS is utilized.

 NNN is the Equipment Number of the load equipment.

 S is the Suffix utilized to identify the specific cable associated with the equipment.
 The Suffix is not required if a single cable is associated with the equipment.
 Utilize sequential numbers for cables in series, or for different purposes, and letters for cables in parallel.
 Utilize the letter T to designate tie connections.
 Where the load equipment identifier has a suffix in the identifier, set the suffix of the cable to be the suffix of the load identifier plus an additional digit (See receptacle example below)

-- 1. In the event the cable does not serve a specific load, such as a tie cable between two MCCs, select one of the two units of equipment as the prime equipment number for the cable. - 2.
-See Section 7.3 for automation cable identification.
+1. In the event the cable does not serve a specific load, such as a tie cable between two MCCs, select one of the two units of equipment as the prime equipment number for the cable.

+2. See Section 7.3 for automation cable identification.